Skip to Main Content

 Legal Resources:

 • Upsolve is the largest non-profit organization in the country that helps low-income individuals by providing an app which walks them through the process of filing for bankruptcy for free.
-The site includes bankruptcy FAQs, and a learning center that addresses topics such as bankruptcy basis, property and exemptions, wage garnishments, and what happens to your debts.
+The site includes bankruptcy FAQs, and a learning center that addresses topics such as bankruptcy basics, property and exemptions, wage garnishments, and what happens to your debts.

 • VT Bar Association Lawyer Referral - call 1 (800) 639-7036 or fill-out the online request form.

-• S. Royalton Legal Clinic - call (802) 831-1500 or email smee@vermontlaw.edu - for veterans only - statewide.
+• S. Royalton Legal Clinic - call (802) 831-1500 or email srlc@vermontlaw.edu - veterans' bankruptcy only - statewide.

 Consumer Issues

 Vermont's consumer laws prohibit businesses from engaging in unfair or deceptive acts or practices.
-Consumer legal issues can arise out of any number of personal consumer transactions.

 Legal resources: